felorodri/felorodri.github.io/README.md

 ## Repository Structure

+- **Race logs:** Any raw game data or logs (in `.json` format) related to race outcomes will be stored here for reference.
-- **Results:** This folder will contain the race results (in `.json` format) to enable different uses, from casual review to statistical analysis.
+- **Sim results remote report:** This folder will contain the race results report generated (in `.json` format) to enable different uses, from casual review to statistical analysis in https://simresults.net/.
-- **Logs:** Any raw game data or logs related to race outcomes will be stored here for reference.
-- **Events:** This directory will organize results by event, date, and type of race (e.g., open-wheel, touring car, GT).
+- **Server app:** This directory will contain the application that must be running on the same AMS2 dedicated server machine in order to auto-upload the last finished race results to this repository (it ignores the previos sessions that have been finished while this app was not running).

 ## How to Use This Repository

+This is still a work in progress project.
 Feel free to explore the folders to access race results from past events.
 You can use the data to:

 - Analyze race performance
 - Review race incidents
-- Check leaderboard standings
 - Share race outcomes with others

 Results will be updated regularly as races are completed.

 ## Contributions

-If you have additional race results to contribute or suggestions for improving the organization of the data, feel free to submit a pull request or open an issue.
+If you have additional race results to contribute or suggestions for improving the organization of the data, feel free to open an issue.
-You can copy and paste this directly into your README.md file.
-Let me